bloominstituteoftechnology/node-api-challenge/README.md

 **All these helper methods return a promise.
 Remember to use .then().catch() or async/await.**

-- `get()`: resolves to an array of all the resources contained in the database.
+-[ppaa] `get()`: resolves to an array of all the resources contained in the database.
 If you pass an `id` to this method it will return the resource with that id if one is found.
-- `insert()`: calling insert passing it a resource object will add it to the database and return the newly created resource.
+-[pa] `insert()`: calling insert passing it a resource object will add it to the database and return the newly created resource.
-- `update()`: accepts two arguments, the first is the `id` of the resource to update, and the second is an object with the `changes` to apply.
+-[pa] `update()`: accepts two arguments, the first is the `id` of the resource to update, and the second is an object with the `changes` to apply.
 It returns the updated resource.
 If a resource with the provided `id` is not found, the method returns `null`.
-- `remove()`: the remove method accepts an `id` as it's first parameter and, upon successfully deleting the resource from the database, returns the number of records deleted.
+-[pa] `remove()`: the remove method accepts an `id` as it's first parameter and, upon successfully deleting the resource from the database, returns the number of records deleted.

 The `projectModel.js` helper includes an extra method called `getProjectActions()` that takes a _project id_ as it's only argument and returns a list of all the _actions_ for the _project_.